telemething/PX4GettingStarted_DS2020/Outline.md

 # PX4GettingStarted_DS2020
 Getting Started With PX4
 	"This is a high level overview of how to get started with PX4, hoping to accommodate several different levels of engagement".

-What is PX4 (very brief)
-"You probably already know this …"
-	Hardware
-	Software

-What is the PX4 community? (very brief)
-	Dronecode
-	Websites
-	Forum
-	DevCall
-	Etc
+	"For the sake of brevity we won't cover 'what is PX4' or 'what is the PX4 community', but those subjects are covered in the appendix.

 What do you want to do with PX4?
 	"knowledge domains build in layers"
 	L1: Operate a PX4 vehicle
 	L2: Build a PX4 vehicle
 	L3: Build the Source